Search

 Lilah El Sayed

-Prior to Hedayah, Lilah served as a military field interpreter providing optimal interpretation and translation support to the Military personnel especially female soldiers of the U.A.E Armed Forces & Presidential Guard Command.
-Lilah conducted language training programs in Arabic and English at the U.S. Naval Medical Research Unit #3, American University and U.S. Embassy in Cairo, and was contracted by the Foreign Service Institute in Arlington, VA.
+Prior to joining Hedayah, Lilah served as a military field interpreter for the U.A.E.
+Armed Forces and Presidential Guard Command, with a particular focus on assisting female personnel.
+She also conducted Arabic and English language training programs at the U.S. Naval Medical Research Unit #3, the American University in Cairo, and the U.S. Embassy in Cairo, and was contracted by the Foreign Service Institute in Arlington, VA, USA.